lukasschwab/pandoc-blog/README.md

 + Want to change how the index is styled?<br>Modify `styles/index.css`.

 + Want to change how the whole generated site is styled?<br>Modify `styles/common.css`.

+## Next steps

++ RSS feed!
++ More styles, especially for things like tables, but these can go in a personal directory rather than the generator directory.